Figure Skating Club of Bloomington Membership

 Once skaters have progressed through the group “learn to skate” classes offered at Bloomington Ice Garden, there are additional opportunities to receive figure skating instruction and determine if your skater would like to continue pursuing the sport.

 Junior Club is the next step for your child to learn and develop their skating skills.
-And your skater will get to use the entire sheet of ice for lessons and practice.
+Your skater will get to use the entire sheet of ice for lessons and practice.

-In addition to more individualized instruction from top figure skating coaches that will improve your skater's skills, they'll have a blast participating in our annual Ice Show and other fun events.
+In addition to more individualized instruction from top figure skating coaches that will improve your skater's skills, they'll have a blast participating in our annual Ice Show and local competitions.

 Become part of the Club at a reduced fee!